10-day Data Science training

-- Statistical knowledge: applying the right statistics is crucial.
-Which statistical knowledge do you need in your project?
+- Statistical knowledge: Applying the right statistics is crucial.
+What statistical knowledge do you need in your data science project?

-There’s a lot of money involved in Big Data-related initiatives.
+There’s a lot of money involved in AI-related initiatives.
 The total market worth is estimated at 1,000 trillion Euros annually worldwide.
 But the returns can be huge, as Netflix’s past success with shows like House of Cards shows.
 The trainer will discuss many best practices you can learn from.

 - Convincing management: how do you lead management by the hand and convince them of the use and necessity of analytical models and AI?
 What kind of leadership do you need in your organization?